bluz71/vim-mistfly-statusline/README.md

 The `mistflyErrorSymbol` option specifies which character symbol to use when displaying diagnostic errors.

-By default, the `E` character, will be displayed.
+By default, the `E` character will be displayed.

 To specify your own error symbol please add the following to your initialization
 file: